Adult Learner Scholarships

-The Complete Guide to Scholarships for Adult Students
+The Complete Guide to Adult Learner Scholarships

 If you’re planning to go back to school in order to advance your career or transition into a new one, you probably already know that a college degree is going to cost you.
 But you’re not on your own!
-There are billions of dollars in scholarships and other forms of financial aid available to all types of learners if you know where to look.
+There are billions of dollars in adult learner scholarships and other forms of financial aid available to all types of learners if you know where to look.

 We’ll here to help you determine how you can get free money for college even as an adult, so let’s get started.

 Let’s clear something up right off the bat.
 You’ve probably encountered the term “non-traditional student,” and you may have wondered if it applies to you.
 In short, yes it does.

 A non-traditional student is anyone who is not attending college in the typical way.
 This may apply to: